wear orange On September 30

 Orange Shirt Day is for Indigenous and non-Indigenous people to acknowledge Truths related to the Residential School system, the impact of resulting and persisting individual, family and community inter-generational trauma and to respectfully honour the Indigenous children sent to Residential Schools by coming together in the spirit of reconciliation and hope, affirming “Every Child Matters”.

 Do you have your official Orange Shirt yet?
-If not, there is still time!
-Click here to order yours today and learn about ways to promote Orange Shirt Day.
+Order yours today and learn ways to promote Orange Shirt Day.

 PHYLLIS’S STORY